 The program consists of four core professional learning experiences.
 You will need to attend/complete these four core workshops/modules and submit a portfolio of evidence of practice (five artefacts) to be eligible to seek AFHEA recognition.

 The workshops will be held at Nathan campus over two days in Trimester 2, 2019.
-They will be offered again at the Gold Coast campus and Trimester 2 at Nathan campus.
+They will be offered again at the Gold Coast campus in Trimester 1, 2020.
 They can be attended in any order and during either Trimester, so you can choose the sessions which best fit your schedule.

 - Reflecting on Curriculum Design Practices